When considering your career in the Army, it is vital to consider the Army promotion timeline when you plan.

 Advancement to a Sergeant is competitive in the Army.

-Corporals and Specialists both compete for this promotion and must meet the following expectations:
+Corporals hoping for a promotion to E-5 must meet the following expectations:

 Staff Sergeant (E-6)